-Note: Even if there are legal or other constraints that prevent allowing full access to content for the general public, CLIR requires that descriptive metadata for all digitized content be dedicated to the public domain under a CC0 Creative Commons license.
+Note: Even if there are legal or other constraints that prevent allowing full access to content for the general public, CLIR requires that descriptive metadata for all digitized content be dedicated to the public domain under a CCO Creative Commons license and be freely available to the public.
 Exceptions may be made for culturally-sensitive metadata or sensitive personal information.

 Why we ask: Digitizing Hidden Collections is a program created to support the creation of digitized content that is as openly available and easily discoverable as possible.
-Applicants are expected to make digital collections discoverable through avenues such as DPLA or other portals that aggregate collections and/or metadata, connect disparate collections, and are most likely to reach the greatest number of potential users.
+Applicants are expected to make digital collections discoverable through avenues such as portals that aggregate collections and/or metadata, connect disparate collections, and are most likely to reach the greatest number of potential users.